 The UK and Germany are among the other countries that have also implemented legislation categorizing cryptocurrencies under different groups of tokens.
 Arincen will continue to monitor whether this modern view of banking techniques will catch hold in other Western countries and the world at large.

 Cryptocurrency scams have become a popular way for scammers to trick people into sending money.
-While they pop up in many styles, most crypto scams appear as emails trying to blackmail someone, online chain referral schemes or bogus investment and business opportunities.
-According to an article in the Wall Street Journal, cryptocurrency scams took in more than $4 billion in 2019.
+While they pop up in many styles, and can target you regardless of your crypto trading strategy, most crypto scams appear as emails trying to blackmail someone, online chain referral schemes or bogus investment and business opportunities.
+Cryptocurrency-related fraud has seen a significant increase in recent years.
+In 2019, scams resulted in losses exceeding $4 billion.
+This figure has escalated substantially, with the FBI reporting that in 2023, losses from cryptocurrency-related frauds and scams totaled more than $5.6 billion, marking a 45% increase from the previous year.

 Hackers have two principal methods to get a victim’s computer to secretly mine cryptocurrencies.
 One is to trick victims into loading crypto mining code onto their computers.
 This is done through phishing-like tactics: Victims receive a legitimate-looking email that encourages them to click on a link.
 The link then runs a code that places the crypto mining script on the computer and it then runs in the background as the victim works.